benbaker76/Baker76.Core/src/Baker76.Core/README.md

-# Baker76 Core
+# Baker76.Core

-Baker76 Core a library with common classes and extensions.
+A library with common classes and extensions.